tkgregory/gradle-project-order-plugin/README.md

 findProject('projectA').tasks['myTask'].mustRunAfter findProject('projectB').tasks['myTask']
 ```

-If you need to control task execution order between projects then code such as above is fine for simple use cases.
+If you need to control task execution order *between projects* then this code is OK for simple use cases.

-As the number of projects increases though, the amount of repeated code and therefore maintenance required goes up.
-Hence, this plugin was created.
+As the number of projects increases though, the amount of **repeated code and maintenance required goes up**.
+Hence, the Project Order Plugin was created.

 ## Usage